abitravers1989/prime_numbers_application_FMP_TTest/README.md

 Taking a unit of code and making sure it works in a repeatable / replicable way.

+Just doing unit tests and other tests in the console / by running the file ...
+WHY .ANSWER please me

 # Research

 Understanding modules: